lydell/run-pty/README.md

 ## Credits

 - [microsoft/node-pty] does all the heavy lifting of running the commands.
+But it’s actually the fork [@lydell/node-pty] that is used.
+The only difference is that it has prebuilt binaries.
 - [apiel/run-screen] was the inspiration for this tool.

 ## iTerm2 flicker